CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: INTRODUCTION

-A panoptic segmentation system that is able to predict both semantic tags and instance-level segmentation begins to draw the attention of the autonomous driving community, because both foreground dynamic objects (i.e. the $\textit{thing}$) and background static scenes (i.e. the $\textit{stuff}$) can be perceived and outputted simultaneously.
-Compared with image-based approaches, a panoptic segmentation system using LiDAR point cloud lacks sufficient research yet, despite the fact that LiDAR is a well-concurred primary perception sensor for autonomous driving for its active sensing nature with high resolution of sensor readings.
-The recently published GP-S3Net \cite{razani2021gps3net} is the current state-of-the-art in LiDAR panoptic segmentation task.
+GP-S3Net \cite{razani2021gps3net} is the current state of the art in LiDAR panoptic segmentation task.
 The authors proposed using a 3D sparse convolution-based UNet as a semantic backbone and a combination of HDBSCAN and GCNN to segment instances.
 However, GP-S3Net is computationally intensive and is thus not a real-time method.
 Among all published works for LiDAR panoptic segmentation, only few of them \cite{9340837,Zhou2021PanopticPolarNet, li2021smacseg} are capable of operating in real-time (see Figure \ref{fig:runtimevsPQ}).
-There still exists a performance gap when comparing the real-time methods with the current state-of-the-art.
-A natural question to ask: is it possible to fill this gap and build a panoptic segmentation method with a competitive PQ yet still with a fast running time?
+A performance gap still exists when comparing real-time methods with the current state of the art.
+This poses a question: is it possible to build a panoptic segmentation system with a competitive PQ yet still with a fast runtime?

 Given the runtime constraint for real-time systems, proposal-free methods are favorable as they are more computationally efficient.
-Current proposal-free approaches in the literature usually rely on clustering or graph to segment foreground objects.
-These methods are mainly adopted from 2D image processing tasks.
+Current proposal-free approaches usually rely on clustering \cite{li2021smacseg,Zhou2021PanopticPolarNet} or graphs \cite{razani2021gps3net} to segment foreground objects.
+These methods mainly originate from 2D image processing tasks.
 Designing an effective 3D panoptic segmentation system based on unique characteristics of LiDAR point clouds is still an open research problem.
 This motivates us to find a more suitable and unique design targeting the panoptic segmentation task in the LiDAR domain.
-In this work, we take advantage of strong geometric patterns in LiDAR point clouds and present a new proposal-free and cluster-free approach to segment foreground objects with capabilities of running in real-time.
-In particular, we propose a network to predict object centroid as embedding of each point and dynamically group points with similar embedding as pillars in the sparse 2D space.
+In this work, we take advantage of geometric patterns in LiDAR point clouds and present a new proposal-free and cluster-free approach to segment foreground objects in real-time.
+In particular, we propose a network to predict object centroid as the embedding of each point and dynamically group points with similar embedding as pillars in the sparse 2D space.
 Then, objects are formed by building connections of pillars.